ShadoWyyyy/hello-world/README.md

 # hello-world
-Introduction of myself to the github.
+Introduction to the github.
-I'm a student of Zhejiang University.
+I'm a undergraduate student of Zhejiang University.

+2022-05-27
+In the future I will be studying for my Ph.D. degree in Bioinformatics, exciting!